Blood, swords, goats, oil… what does it all mean?

 In the Gospels of the New Testament, you’ll find several uses of allegory within parables Jesus told to teach His followers about life, relationships, and what it means to follow God.

 “‘The kingdom of heaven is like treasure hidden in a field, which a man found and covered up.
 Then in his joy he goes and sells all that he has and buys that field.
-Again, the kingdom of heaven is like a in search of fine pearls, who, on finding one pearl of great value, went and sold all that he had and bought it” (Matthew 13: 44-46, ESV).
+Again, the kingdom of heaven is like a merchant in search of fine pearls, who, on finding one pearl of great value, went and sold all that he had and bought it” (Matthew 13: 44-46, ESV).

 The two super-short stories about hidden treasure and pearls are taken from Matthew 13.
-Interestingly enough, this entire chapter of the Bible is about Jesus, the Master Storyteller and Communicator, telling His followers deep, life-changing, spiritual truth—in symbols!
+Interestingly enough, this entire chapter of the Bible is about Jesus—the Master Storyteller and Communicator—telling His followers deep, life-changing, spiritual truth—in symbols!

-With these four easy steps you can begin the process of overcoming your fear…well, ok, maybe not fear, but uncertainty or hesitation that can come from reading Scripture with startling symbols.
+With these four, easy steps you can begin the process of overcoming your fear.
+Okay… maybe “fear” isn’t the right word, but at least uncertainty or hesitation that comes from reading sacred Scripture with startling symbols.

-2. Yes, You Can Use Your Common Sense.
-Most (but not all) of the symbols you find in the Bible are not based in literal reality, so they probably aren’t meant to be taken at face value.
+Most—not all—of the symbols you find in the Bible are not based in literal reality, so they probably aren’t meant to be taken at face value.
 For instance, when was the last time you saw a dragon or a 10-horned beast?
 It’s safe to assume they must symbolize something else.

-3. Read in Context: The Bible is its own best interpreter.
+The Bible is its own best interpreter.
 If you’re not sure about a symbol or allegory, don’t rush to judgment or give up.
-Keep reading, looking for other spots in the Bible that use the same figurative language or mention the same situations.
+Keep reading.
+Look for other spots in the Bible that use the same figurative language or mention the same situations.
 You’ll often find more.

-4. Ask For Assistance: Finding a family member, friend, or neighbor—or even contacting the pastor or a leader of your nearest Seventh-day Adventist Church—can help you get the guidance and encouragement you need.
-The Bible encouraged “meeting together” to study God’s Word
+When run into a difficult spot in the Bible, finding a family member, friend, or neighbor—or even contacting the pastor at your local Adventist Church—can help you get the guidance and encouragement you need.
+The Bible encourages us to “meet together” to study God’s Word.

-When you diligently study the Bible’s symbols, metaphors, parables and allegories, you can learn amazing things about the true character of God and His will for your life.
+When you diligently study the Bible’s symbols, metaphors, parables, and allegories, you can learn amazing things about the true character of God and His will for your life.